My name is Karen Cherrett, a Life Coach based in Denver, Colorado (USA).

 At that time I didn’t really have a relationship with my Mother.
 I couldn’t bear to spend 10 minutes on the phone talking to her.
 My relationship with my husband was one of constant conflict.
 If I wasn’t triggering him, he was triggering me, big time.
 I would say something, he would question me or comment, and I would take it personally, then remain angry and upset with him for days.
 My work life was every bit as stressful.
 I hadn’t, at the time realized just how ‘stressed’ I was feeling until I started to feel differently.

 I’ve had anxiety attacks; felt depressed and suicidal many times.
 I’ve felt so stressed that my body was on high alert all of the time.
+I couldn’t sleep soundly as I felt I needed to be on alert all the time, in case something happened.
 I have felt emotionally abused by my parents; bullied by co-workers and my husband; felt the brunt of physical abuse; and had my own addictions to deal with.

 When I arrived back in Melbourne after the Forgiveness Intensive with Katie, I dived headlong into exploring any situation that came up where I felt emotional unease.
 And believe me, there were many.
-This was the start of my journey to becoming a Certified Facilitator of The Work, which ultimately means that I have done a lot of my own Work and can sit in the role of Facilitator for others, with the purpose of holding the space.
+This was the start of my journey to becoming a Certified Facilitator of this method, which ultimately means that I have done a lot of my own self-inquiry, many thousands of hours in fact, and can sit in the role of Facilitator for others, with the purpose of holding the space.

-Through doing The Work I have come to realize that:
+Through doing self-inquiry I have come to realize that:

 - I have never really been in touch with my emotions.
 Rather I’ve suppressed them.